rehierl/abstract-properties/12-x-document-trees/12-0-document-trees/1-1-order-embedding.md

 * `E1 := {(1,2),(1,3)}` where `sem(E1) := (a parent-of b)`
 * `E2 := {(2,3)}` where `sem(E2) := (a previous-sibling-of b)`

-The definition of a set of complex edges is thus superficial and can therefore not be used to truly embed a child order into a node tree.
+The definition of a set of complex edges is therefore only superficial since it does not truly embed the child order of a document tree into its node order.

 <!-- ======================================================================= -->
 ## embedding a child order (1)

-Recall that a **parent** is defined as a node that is the source of an edge, and a **child** as a node that is the sink of an edge.
-Also, a **tree** is defined as a graph such that it has one root and a unique rooted path for each node in it.
-Defined as such, each child in a tree always has one parent only.
-That is because otherwise not all nodes would have a unique rooted path.
+Recall that a **parent** is defined as a node that is the source of an edge, and that a **child** is defined as a node that is the sink of an edge.
+Also, a **tree** is defined as a graph that is required to have one root and a unique rooted path for each node in it.
+Defined as such, each child in a tree always has one parent only since otherwise not all nodes would have a unique rooted path.

 ```
 graph T1        associated expressions